lcmhhhhhh/lcmTestPage/docs/tools/mcp-server.md

 ## How to set up your MCP server

-The Gemini CLI uses the `mcpServers` configuration in your `settings.json` file to locate and connect to MCP servers.
+The VeCLI uses the `mcpServers` configuration in your `settings.json` file to locate and connect to MCP servers.
 This configuration supports multiple servers with different transport mechanisms.

 ### Configure the MCP server in settings.json